Civil Engineer Visa Sponsorship Jobs in New York

 Which companies sponsor visas for civil engineers in New York?

-The largest sponsors include AECOM, WSP USA, Jacobs Engineering, and Stantec, all of which maintain significant New York offices and regularly file H-1B petitions for civil engineering roles.
+The largest sponsors include AECOM, WSP USA, Jacobs Engineering, and Stantec, all of which maintain significant New York offices and regularly file H-1B visa petitions for civil engineering roles.
 Public-sector contractors working on MTA capital programs and NYCDOT projects also generate consistent sponsorship activity.
 Smaller geotechnical and structural consultancies in New York City sponsor as well, though less predictably than the major firms.

 Which visa types are most common for civil engineer roles in New York?